Grind Mode

 Phase 1: Planning

-The agent investigates your codebase — reading files, running builds, checking tests — and produces a structured plan with phases and subtasks.
+The agent investigates your codebase — reading files, running builds, checking tests — and produces a structured plan with phases and subtasks in Markdown.

 The plan is presented for your review before any code changes are made.